 Location: Vasilissis Sofias Ave

-The Byzantine and Christian Museum of Athens, Greece: The Byzantine and Christian Museum of Athens is located in the centre of Athens, just 5 min walk from Syntagma Square.
-It is housed in a 19th century Neoclassical building called Villa Ilissia.
+The Byzantine and Christian Museum of Athens, Greece: The Byzantine and Christian Museum of Athens is located in the center of Athens, just 5 min walk from Syntagma Square.
+It is housed in a 19th-century Neoclassical building called Villa Ilissia.
 This villa was the winter residence of Sophie de Marbois-Lebrun, commonly known in Greece as the Duchess of Plaisance.

-The duchess was a wealthy American-born lady (1785) was had got married to a French military in 1804 and had moved to Athens in 1830.
-At first, she lived in Nafplion and contributed financially the Greek War of Independence.
+The Duchess was a wealthy American-born lady (1785) was had got married to a French military in 1804 and had moved to Athens in 1830.
+At first, she lived in Nafplion and contributed financially to the Greek War of Independence.
 When Athens became the capital of the country in 1834, she moved there and constructed Villa Ilissia behind the Royal Palace.
-The villa took this name by river Ilissos that used to flow that time at the south side of the gardens.
+The villa took this name from river Ilissos that used to flow that time at the south side of the gardens.

 The Duchess of Plaisance died in 1854 and was buried in the mountain of Penteli, northern Attica.
 After her death, her fortune was inherited by her French nephew who later sold them to the Greek State.